Toast (NYSE:TOST) Shares Gap Down to $14.98

-Toast, Inc. (NYSE:TOST – Get Rating) shares gapped down before the market opened on Monday .
+Shares of Toast, Inc. (NYSE:TOST – Get Rating) gapped down before the market opened on Monday .
 The stock had previously closed at $14.98, but opened at $14.01.
 Toast shares last traded at $13.80, with a volume of 33,223 shares trading hands.

-Several equities analysts recently weighed in on TOST shares.
-The Goldman Sachs Group cut their price objective on shares of Toast from $34.00 to $25.00 and set a “neutral” rating on the stock in a research report on Friday, April 8th.
-Mizuho lowered their price target on Toast from $19.00 to $18.00 and set a “na” rating on the stock in a report on Tuesday, May 17th.
-Piper Sandler lowered their price target on Toast from $48.00 to $33.00 and set an “overweight” rating on the stock in a report on Wednesday, February 16th.
-Needham & Company LLC lowered their price target on Toast from $38.00 to $21.00 in a report on Friday, May 13th.
-Finally, Moffett Nathanson started coverage on shares of Toast in a research note on Tuesday, April 5th.
-They issued a “sell” rating and a $19.00 price objective on the stock.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and nine have assigned a buy rating to the company.
-According to MarketBeat.com, Toast currently has an average rating of “Buy” and an average price target of $31.33.
+Several equities analysts have commented on the company.
+KeyCorp lowered their price target on Toast from $35.00 to $30.00 and set an “overweight” rating on the stock in a report on Thursday, February 24th.
+Robert W. Baird started coverage on shares of Toast in a research note on Monday, March 14th.
+They issued an “outperform” rating and a $25.00 price objective on the stock.
+Credit Suisse Group started coverage on shares of Toast in a research note on Monday, March 28th.
+They set a “neutral” rating and a $22.00 price target on the stock.
+JPMorgan Chase & Co. decreased their price target on shares of Toast from $58.00 to $24.00 and set a “neutral” rating on the stock in a research note on Wednesday, February 16th.
+Finally, Mizuho decreased their price target on shares of Toast from $19.00 to $18.00 and set a “na” rating on the stock in a research note on Tuesday, May 17th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and nine have issued a buy rating to the company.
+According to data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $31.33.

-In other news, CFO Elena Gomez sold 1,870 shares of the business’s stock in a transaction dated Tuesday, May 3rd.
-The stock was sold at an average price of $19.33, for a total transaction of $36,147.10.
-Following the completion of the transaction, the chief financial officer now directly owns 58,484 shares in the company, valued at approximately $1,130,495.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other Toast news, COO Aman Narang sold 1,896 shares of the business’s stock in a transaction that occurred on Monday, April 4th.
+The stock was sold at an average price of $23.66, for a total value of $44,859.36.
+Following the sale, the chief operating officer now owns 2,552,092 shares in the company, valued at approximately $60,382,496.72.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, CEO Christopher P. Comparato sold 3,553 shares of the business’s stock in a transaction that occurred on Monday, April 4th.
 The shares were sold at an average price of $23.66, for a total value of $84,063.98.
-Following the completion of the transaction, the chief executive officer now owns 308,947 shares of the company’s stock, valued at $7,309,686.02.
+Following the completion of the sale, the chief executive officer now owns 308,947 shares in the company, valued at approximately $7,309,686.02.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 11,296,510 shares of company stock valued at $160,108,285.
+Insiders sold a total of 11,296,510 shares of company stock valued at $160,108,285 over the last quarter.

-Several institutional investors and hedge funds have recently modified their holdings of TOST.
-Cubist Systematic Strategies LLC acquired a new position in shares of Toast in the 3rd quarter valued at approximately $30,000.
-Evoke Wealth LLC bought a new stake in Toast in the 4th quarter valued at approximately $32,000.
-Advisor Group Holdings Inc. bought a new stake in Toast in the 3rd quarter valued at approximately $41,000.
-IFP Advisors Inc lifted its stake in Toast by 129.3% in the 4th quarter.
-IFP Advisors Inc now owns 1,339 shares of the company’s stock valued at $47,000 after acquiring an additional 755 shares in the last quarter.
-Finally, FNY Investment Advisers LLC lifted its stake in Toast by 825.9% in the 4th quarter.
-FNY Investment Advisers LLC now owns 2,500 shares of the company’s stock valued at $86,000 after acquiring an additional 2,230 shares in the last quarter.
-Institutional investors and hedge funds own 38.86% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Clearstead Advisors LLC lifted its stake in Toast by 11,906.0% in the 4th quarter.
+Clearstead Advisors LLC now owns 6,003 shares of the company’s stock valued at $208,000 after acquiring an additional 5,953 shares in the last quarter.
+Crestline Management LP bought a new stake in shares of Toast during the 4th quarter worth approximately $3,252,000.
+Balyasny Asset Management LLC bought a new stake in shares of Toast during the 3rd quarter worth approximately $6,182,000.
+Nikko Asset Management Americas Inc. bought a new stake in shares of Toast during the 4th quarter worth approximately $57,302,000.
+Finally, Massachusetts Financial Services Co.
+MA raised its stake in shares of Toast by 1.2% during the 4th quarter.
+Massachusetts Financial Services Co.
+MA now owns 352,211 shares of the company’s stock worth $12,225,000 after purchasing an additional 4,177 shares in the last quarter.
+Hedge funds and other institutional investors own 38.86% of the company’s stock.

 Toast Company Profile (NYSE:TOST)